Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Why Tank Math Beats Per-Gallon Math
+How Tank Math compares with Per-Gallon Math

 Most drivers track fuel by units at the pump, not by per-mile cost.
 Knowing the cost per full tank gives a concrete number that maps to the rhythm of actual fill-ups — roughly how much cash disappears each week or two.
 This framing makes fuel spending feel more tangible than an abstract annual figure.